 This three week, full-time (or equivalent) field experience occurs in a public school setting (K-12).
-Students will complete a practicumbased product aligned with state standards and indicators for licensure in their specialty area as determined necessary by their advisor.
-Pass/Fail.
-Fall, Spring, and Summer, 1-3 hours.
+Students will complete a practicumbased product aligned with state standards and indicators for

 EDUG 680 - ADVANCED CURRICULUM, INSTRUCTION, ASSESSMENT

 Students explore models of curriculum and current research on learning and teaching.
 Students identify and organize relevant information, analyze data, and consult research to create a data action plan for monitoring and evaluating curriculum and instruction.
 Students also develop a plan for improvement of curriculum and instruction based on analysis of assessment data related to student achievement, district and school goals/missions, and other factors.
 Special emphasis is placed on learning to work effectively in and with teams.
 Prerequisites: EDUG 611 or equivalent.
 Fall, 3 hours.